AstarNetwork/builders-program/README.md

 ### Will grants be given out in the program?

 Yes.
-Prior to commencing any work, we (you and the Builders Program committee) have to come to an agreement as to how much will be disbursed upon delivering on the milestones.
+Prior to the commencement of any work, we (you and the Builders Program committee) have to come to an agreement as to:
+1. how much will be disbursed upon delivering each milestone
+2. the criteria that will be used to verify that the deliverables are correct

 There should be a detailed breakdown of this in your proposal.

 ### How much grants can I apply for?

-There is no hardcap per se so you need to approximate accordingly to how much you are willing to work for.
-We will not take advantage of you but do not expect us to agree to a 1m USD proposal for minimal changes.
+There is no hardcap per se so you can request for any amount you want but please be reasonable and don't expect us to agree to a 1m USD proposal for minimal changes.

 ## Credits
 - Banner - [LONG_DUONG](https://forum.plasmnet.io/t/vote-on-your-favourite-banner/1181/7)